ncatlab/nlab-content/pages/5280.md

 ## References

+* P.T.
+Johnstone, Sketches of an Elephant: A Topos Theory Conpendium, Vol. I, Clarendon Press, Oxford (2002)

 * W.T.
-Gowers, A Solution to the Schroeder-Bernstein Problem for Banach Spaces, Bulletin of the London Mathematical Society, Volume 28, Issue 3, 297-304 [(abstract)](http://blms.oxfordjournals.org/content/28/3/297.abstract)
+Gowers, A Solution to the Schroeder-Bernstein Problem for Banach Spaces, Bulletin of the London Mathematical Society, Volume 28, Issue 3 (1996), 297-304 [(abstract)](http://blms.oxfordjournals.org/content/28/3/297.abstract)